amrosaeed/Skynet-Hackathon/README.md

-# Skynet-Hackathon
-Open DEFI Hackathon Skynet challenge
+Open DEFI Hackathon - Skynet challenge
 ### Adding Skynet Action to Workflow

 Please create a file in your code source “.github/workflows/deploy.yml” with the most basic workflow and add the following: